Hutchinson Bottle Sales Guide

 CLASSIFICATION:

-When listing at an on-line auction, classify your bottle under
+When listing at an on-line auction site, classify your Hutchinson bottle under

 Collectibles, Bottles & Insulators, Bottles, Antique (Pre-1900), Sodas.

-Focus on making it easy for potential bidders to find your listing when
+Focus on making it as easy as possible for potential bidders to find your listing when

 searching for